itsjoesullivan/van/2014/04/why-scat/index.md

 - They record musical ideas on a tape recorder
 - The difficulty of managing/organizing these dual media gets in the way of progress

-So scat.io provides a
-It doesn't take a rocket scientist to see that
+So scat.io provides a home for both.
+Have a lyric idea?
+Write it down in a scat doc.
+Want to record a melody?
+Record that idea in the very same document.